mricon/b4/README.rst

 the Linux kernel development.

-The name "b4" was chosen for ease of typing and because B-4 was the precursor to Lore and Data in the Start Trek universe.
+The name "b4" was chosen for ease of typing and because B-4 was the precursor to Lore and Data in the Star Trek universe.

 See man/b4.5.rst for more information.